wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * AC = Advisory circular
 * A/C = Airconditioning Unit
-* Absolute altitude = the distance measured vertically from the ground to the aircraft’s position in the air
+* Absolute altitude - The vertical distance of the aircraft above the ground, measured from the ground to the aircraft’s position in the air.
 * Absolute ceiling = <a href="https://www.aeroclass.org/how-high-do-planes-fly/" target="_blank" rel="noreferrer noopener">maximum aircraft’s altitude</a> that can be reached for flying at full throttle, constant airspeed, and leveled position
 * ACARS = Airline communications and reporting system
 * Accelerated stall = Stall happening at a higher airspeed than usual due to a higher <a href="https://www.aeroclass.org/load-factor-in-aviation/" target="_blank" rel="noreferrer noopener">load factor</a> (g).
 This stall generally happens when the aircraft is going straight up or straight down and by making abrupt turns or control inputs in general.